growvidya/SeleniumFrameWork/Readme.md

-This is my first Framework using selenium and java
+This is my first Framework using selenium and java updated in first branch